top of page

 Projects

-Our main projects are Phytoplankton-Bacteria Symbiosis in Today's Oceans, Coral Holobiont Adaptation to Climate Change, and Mangrove Sediment Diversity in Extreme Environments.
-Click the headline for each project to read more about them in (scientific) detail, or, click here to access plain English summaries.
+Our main projects are Phytoplankton-Bacteria Symbiosis in Today's Oceans, Harmful Algal Blooms, Coral Holobiont Adaptation to Climate Change, the Biogeochemistry of the Persian/Arabian Gulf, and Mangrove Sediment Diversity in Extreme Environments.
+Click the headline for each project to read more about them in (scientific) detail, read plain English summaries, and learn about sub-projects.

 We are also involved in a number of other collaborative projects including: